balena-io-modules/mahler/README.md

 	while (true) {
 		// TODO: read signal

+		// Subscribers pass the current state object to the sensor, and the sensor
-		// Modify the state passed to the subscriber with the updated list subscriber.next((state) => ({ ...state, knownNetworks: updatedNetworks }));
+		// modifies the state with the updated data subscriber.next((state) => ({ ...state, knownNetworks: updatedNetworks }));

 		await delay(60);